AdamSzul/CheeseMakersAssistant/CheeseMakersAssistant/README.txt

 Adam Szulczewski and Anand Shatdal

 Other notes or comments to the grader:
-Anson Doan and Anand Shatdal did not contribute to a2.
+Anson Doan and Anand Shatdal did not contribute to a2 or a3.

+Future Work:
+Allow the user to graph the data
+Add more statistics including IQR
+Attempt to predict future values